singer-io/getting-started/SPEC.md

 # Stitch Streamer Specification
 ### Version 0.1

-A *streamer* is an application that takes configuration and an optional bookmark as input, and produces an ordered stream of *records* and *bookmarks* as output.
-A record is text-encoded data of any kind.
-A bookmark is a value that indicates an offset in the ordered stream.
+A *streamer* is an application that takes a *configuration* file and an optional *state* file as input, and produces an ordered stream of *record*, *state*, and *schema* messages as output.
+A *record* is json-encoded data of any kind.
+A *state* message is used to persist information between invocations of a streamer.
+A *schema* message describes the structure of the *record*s in the stream.
 A streamer may be implemented in any programming language.

 Streamers are designed to produce a stream of data from sources like databases and web service APIs for use in a data integration or ETL